EndPointCorp/end-point-blog/2020/12/03/pihole-great-holiday-gift.html.md

 While blocking ads is a great start, to add further security to your DNS, you have several options.

-You can enable DNSSEC, which doesn’t encrypt your DNS but does validate it, assuming the website owner actually enabled it.
+You can enable DNSSEC, which doesn’t encrypt your DNS but does validate it, assuming the domain owner actually enabled it.
 This is a good thing to enable, but it doesn’t replace true encrypted DNS.

 [Cloudflare](https://www.cloudflare.com/) is the service that Pi-hole officially recommends using, via the tool [cloudflared](https://docs.pi-hole.net/guides/dns-over-https/#configuring-dns-over-https).
 This routes all DNS traffic over https to Cloudflare’s DNS servers by default.
 There are also several other options, such as [DNSCrypt](https://www.dnscrypt.org/).
 There’s a debate going on about DNS over HTTPS vs DNS over TLS, which is summed up nicely by this [IEEE spectrum article](https://spectrum.ieee.org/tech-talk/telecom/security/the-fight-over-encrypted-dns-boils-over).